Big-bang limit of $2+1$ gravity and Thurston boundary of Teichm\"uller space: Einstein flow on

+A few lines of simple calculation yield $\partial_{t}k^{TT}_{ij}=0$ as well.
+Therefore the limit solves the reduced Einstein's equations and more precisely corresponds to the fixed point solutions characterized by ($\gamma_{ij},k^{TT}_{ij}=0, N=2, X^{i}=0$), $R(\gamma)=-1$.
+Even though the Dirichlet energy controls the $(H^{1}(\Sigma_{p})\times L^{2}(\Sigma_{p}))$ norm of the data $(\gamma,k^{TT})$, finite dimensionality of the phase space implies that control on this norm is sufficient.
+This concludes the sketch of the first part of the proof.
+We do not provide a more rigorous detail due to the fact that a comprehensive detail is provided in \cite{moncrief2007relativistic}.}

-The forward in time limit of the solution curves is well studied in \cite{moncrief2007relativistic}.
-Therefore, without repeating the same here, we will proceed to study the other limit, that is, the $\tau\to-\infty$ limit which corresponds to the big bang singularity.
-In this limit the solution curve leaves every compact set of the Teichm\"uller space, a conclusion which may be obtained through studying the time evolution of the Dirichlet energy (a proper function on $\mathcal{T}\Sigma_{g}$) of the Gauss map.
+{In the second part of the theorem, we want to argue that the solution curve leaves every compact set of the Teichm\"uller space in the limit $\tau\to-\infty$.
+This conclusion may be obtained by studying the time evolution of the Dirichlet energy (a proper function on $\mathcal{T}\Sigma_{p}$) of the Gauss map.
 The time is chosen to be $t=-\frac{1}{\tau}$ (\ref{eq:time}).
 From equation (\ref{eq:energy}), the time derivative of the $|K^{TT}|^{2}_{g}$ reads